-By rewarding achievements by women whose work contributes to the scientific objectives of water@leeds in securing competitive research funds, producing world-class research or achieving significant societal impact, the Water Woman Award aims at highlighting their efforts in an academic world in which the hurdles are still greater for females.
+By rewarding achievements by women whose work contributes to the scientific objectives of water@leeds in securing competitive research funds, producing world-class research or achieving significant societal impact, the Water Woman Award shines a light on their efforts in an academic world in which the hurdles are still greater for females.

-We received 14 applications and nominations across all categories and the Water Woman Award Panel has been overwhelmed by the inspiring power of all applications.
+Nominations were received across all categories, and the Water Woman Award Panel has been overwhelmed by the inspiring power of all applications.

-Water Woman Award for Research Excellence: Split Award
+Water Woman Award for Research Excellence (split award)

-Professor Lorna Dougan, Professor of Physics, School of Physics and Astronomy.
-In recognition of a career of excellent achievements and commitment to support the next generations.
+Professor Lorna Dougan, Professor of Physics, School of Physics and Astronomy – In recognition of a career of excellent achievements and commitment to support the next generations.

-Dr Tracy Aze, Associate Professor in Marine Micropalaeontology, School of Earth and Environment.
-In recognition of excellent research achievements and the inspiring power of her personal pathway.
+Dr Tracy Aze, Associate Professor in Marine Micropalaeontology, School of Earth and Environment – In recognition of excellent research achievements and the inspiring power of her personal pathway.

-Water Woman Award for Research Funding: Split Award
+Water Woman Award for Research Funding (split award)

-Dr Cathryn Birch, Associate Professor in Meteorology and Climate, School of Earth and Environment.
-In recognition of superb funding achievements that expose the value of collaborative research.
+Dr Cathryn Birch, Associate Professor in Meteorology and Climate, School of Earth and Environment – In recognition of superb funding achievements that expose the value of collaborative research.

-Professor Pippa Chapman, Chair in Biogeochemistry, School of Geography.
-In recognition of a career of funding success full of inspiring lessons for others.
+Professor Pippa Chapman, Chair in Biogeochemistry, School of Geography – In recognition of a career of funding success full of inspiring lessons for others.

 Water Woman Award for Societal Impact

-Professor Anna Mdee, Professor in the Politics of Global Development, School of Politics and International Studies.
-In recognition of true and transferable impact.
+Professor Anna Mdee, Professor in the Politics of Global Development, School of Politics and International Studies – In recognition of true and transferable impact.